 Serverless framework also provides improved scalability, flexibility, and latency.
-MongoDB Realm is a good example of serverless architecture.
+Atlas App Services is a good example of serverless architecture.

 With the increased usage of digital services, cloud computing has gained more popularity.
 Research shows that the cloud computing market will grow at a rate of 19.1% between 2021 and 2028.
 A Forbes report suggests that use cases of cloud will further expand and will play a major role in making key business decisions and strategies.
 The key upcoming trends in cloud computing are:

 Through this article, we explained cloud computing basics and how cloud computing has changed the way resources are used across the globe.
 With more digitization, cloud technology will find more use cases for improved business decisions and strategies.
-MongoDB Atlas and MongoDB Realm are two popular cloud-based technologies provided by MongoDB and are widely adopted by businesses to build scalable, flexible, and secure applications.
+MongoDB Atlas and Atlas App Services are two popular cloud-based technologies provided by MongoDB and are widely adopted by businesses to build scalable, flexible, and secure applications.

 Cloud consists of a set of resources that are available over the internet, enabling users to perform high computational tasks and access resources like software, network, storage, etc., without having to install them on their physical machine.
 Cloud consists of two main components, the front end or the client, and the back end, which is the actual cloud, i.e., resources that are available as services over the internet.

 Cloud applications are programs that provide functionality of native applications, but run on the cloud and are accessed using web browsers or API.
 Some examples are Microsoft Office 365, Google Docs, and Dropbox.

 The different types of cloud architecture are: